Devaniti/blog.boolka.dev/_posts/2024-03-30-Introduction-to-GPU-Programming-with-D3D12-Intro.markdown

 ## Intended audience

-This series is intended for people who would like an introduction to GPU programming, or who are already familiar with high level graphics API, but want an introduction into a low level one.
+This series is intended for people who would like an introduction to GPU programming, or who are already familiar with high level graphics API, but want an introduction for a low level one.

 ## Prerequisites